nixworks/public/news/2007/08/9/README.md

 ##### President
 ### [ The President of Zambia Levy Mwanawasa suspends the head of the Drug Enforcement Commission Ryan Chitoba for alleged misappropriation of money confiscated from criminals. ](/news/2007/08/9/the-president-of-zambia-levy-mwanawasa-suspends-the-head-of-the-drug-enforcement-commission-ryan-chitoba-for-alleged-misappropriation-of-mo.md)
-_Context: President, Levy Mwanawasa, Drug Enforcement Commission, Ryan Chitoba_
+_Context: Drug Enforcement Commission, President, Ryan Chitoba, Levy Mwanawasa_

 ##### United Liberation Front of Asom
 ### [ Twelve people are killed by suspected United Liberation Front of Asom separatist gunmen in two different incidents in Assam. ](/news/2007/08/9/twelve-people-are-killed-by-suspected-united-liberation-front-of-asom-separatist-gunmen-in-two-different-incidents-in-assam.md)